North Forsyth High School (Georgia)

 North Forsyth High School is a public high school located in Cumming, Georgia, United States, a suburb northeast of Atlanta.
 The school is located at 3635 Coal Mountain Drive.
 It is one of seven high schools in the Forsyth County School System and serves students residing in Northern Forsyth County, including the communities of Matt, Coal Mountain, Silver City, Chestatee and Oscarville.

 Student data

-North Forsyth High School is expected to have an enrollment of 2,416 at the start of the 2016–17 school year.
-The numbers for the 2020-21 year is expected to have around 2,615.
+North Forsyth High School had an enrollment of 2,416 at the start of the 2016–17 school year.
+The numbers for the 2020-21 year was approximately 2,615.

 Facility

 The school was established in 1994 in the northwestern part of Forsyth County.
-It has three gymnasiums; an artificial turf field used for football, soccer, and lacrosse; practice fields; a baseball complex; a softball complex; four tennis courts; and a separate performing arts center.
+It has three gymnasiums; an artificial turf field used for football, soccer, and lacrosse; practice fields; a baseball complex; a softball complex; and a separate performing arts center.
 The last addition to the school, completed in the summer of 2016, created new classrooms, a cafeteria, and a gymnasium.